Potassium is an essential mineral that is part of every cell in the body, and life would be impossible without this electrolyte.

 #11 Lima beans (cooked) – 508mg/100g

-Lima beans are a delicious legume that has many health benefits, including its capacity to boost heart health and improve digestion.
+Lima beans are a delicious legume that has many health benefits, including their capacity to boost heart health and improve digestion.

 #12 Avocado – 507mg/100g